gkiefer/home2l/README.md

 ## Efficient and Lightweight Design

 All core components are written in C/C++, with a very minimum set of external dependencies beyond *libc* - ideally suited for small embedded devices and microcontrollers.
-There is no need for a Java runtime environment or heavy web frameworks.
-Starting up a server and command shell and shutting them down again takes less than one second altogether - on an ARM-based minicomputer running at 144 MHz!
+There is no need for a Java runtime environment or a heavy web framework.
+Starting up a server and a command shell and shutting both down again takes less than a second altogether - on an ARM-based minicomputer running at 144 MHz!

 ## Ambient Intelligence, No Need for a Central Server